jackyho522/katacoda-scenarios/new-scenario-template/step4.md

             The work of modifying data will only be done in the foreground.
             For example: They need to check the sales in the past month for financial statistics

-## Create users in wordpress
+## Create users in wordpress by using funcitons.php

-copy the code and insert into ./wordpress/wp-includes/functions.php
+You can create users by adding custom functions to override pluggable functions in WordPress.
+You can copy this function and insert into ./wordpress/wp-includes/functions.php

 <pre class="file"
  data-filename="./wordpress/functions.php"